THE LIFE OF OUR PRODUCTS

 Our products must satisfy numerous qualitative and technical requirements.
 The alternatives are not always technologies that have yet reached maturity on the market.
 We use, for example, organic cotton for some of our products, whose farming provides lower yields.
 Consequently, the amount of cotton available on the market is less substantial than conventionally grown cotton.

-Today, over 500 products developed with an eco-design approach are available in our stores and on our website.
-However, they only represent a small percentage of our product range.
 With DECATHLON teams understanding the challenges of climate change and resource depletion, their goal is to achieve 100% product development with an eco-design approach by 2026.

 We want you to understand our way of operating but it's not easy trying to get the balance right between keeping explanations simple and wanting to explain everything in detail.
 If you want to find out more, feel free to take a look at our Non-Financial Reporting Statement.
 It's an inventory, published each year, of all the initiatives that are leading to sustainable progress.